HiddenStage/divide/README.md

-Backend
+Divide.io
 ===========

-Client/Server bootstrapping framework.
-Providing a background/database agnostic server and android client.
+Divide.io is an open source BaaS.
+It provides tools to easily, securely, and efficiently communicate between your app and a server.
+It handles data storage, user registration & management, and push notifications.

+Deploy anywhere.
+Use any database you want.
+Never get locked into a platform.

 #### Server
-Built on Jersey, can be deployed to any J2EE server that supports javax.ws.rs.core.Application.
+Built on Jersey, it can be deployed to any J2EE server that supports javax.ws.rs.core.Application.
 DAO implementations are independant and can be written/plugged in for the situation.

 ```java
 public class SomeApplication extends AuthApplication<OrientDBDao> {